etruxton/arcvde/README.md

 **In Menu:**
 - Mouse clicks or shoot at buttons with finger gun
-- Keyboard shortcuts: 1 for Doomsday, 2 for Target Practice
+- Keyboard shortcuts: 1 for Doomsday, 2 for Capybara Hunt, 3 for Target Practice

 **In Target Practice:**
 - **Aim**: Make finger gun gesture and move your hand